 "The back-up systems of most web-services providers leave a lot to be desired.
 The back-ups sound reassuring in theory – you are assured that your data is always 'backed-up' on a system that is completely separate from the main one … But then, when you dig, you often discover that that means the data is simply copied to another file on the same box or another box in the same data room." - Business Insider, 4/28/11

 The CodeGuard application is built with single sites in mind, but there are several options that would work when it comes to WordPress Multisite

 Option A: Use a single FTP account

 The first approach is to back up all of your sites from your main FTP account, effectively treating your multi-site setup as one large website.
-In our initial activation process, we let the user choose which files on their account that they want to backup.
+In our initial activation process, we let the user choose which files on their account they want to back up.
 Here you could select the main folder for each of the sites that are on your network.
 Each time a backup is run, all of these sites will be backed up.
 For restoring a site, you can use our selective restore feature so that not all of the sites on your network get rolled back.
 You can add the database to this account as well.

 Option B: Use separate FTP accounts

 Your other option would be to create separate FTP user accounts for each site with the FTP root being the root of the specific website.
 This way all of the sites would be backed up and restored independently of one another.
 For the database, you can back that up under your primary account.

 CodeGuard uses Amazon Web Service’s Simple Storage Service (S3) to house website and database backup data.
 This service was selected because it provides 99.999999999% durability by storing data redundantly across multiple physical locations.
 In addition to being able to withstand two simultaneous data center failures, all customer backup data is encrypted using an AES-256 bit key.

 If the data is physically stored in Amazon Web Services “U.S. Region,” which includes one or more datacenters in the following U.S. cities: